McNeil, Travis County, Texas: History

 McNeil arose at the junction of two rail lines.
 The International & Great Northern Railroad had a track built between Rockdale and Austin, which was completed in 1876.
 The Austin and Northwestern Railroad built a track from Austin to Burnet in 1892.
 It was named for George McNeil, a regional manager on the A&N. The community's post office was established in December 1888, with Adison A. Sheppard as the postmaster.

 The "McNeil" name is currently used mostly for the Austin White Lime Company facility and railroad junction.
 The surrounding areas have Austin mailing addresses.

 From 1888 to 2024, the Austin White Lime Company operated a limestone quarry and a plant for the production of lime products.
-The final day of operation was March 31st, 2024.
+The final day of operation was March 31st, 2024..

+Just prior to Austin White Lime's closure, Megaacrete (a joint venture of Litecrete and Aercon) had plans to develop a 120,000 sqft corporate headquarters, training center and manufacturing hub on 87 acres in Kerrville.
+The plant was to produce autoclaved aerated concrete and was expected to create 40 jobs, however, the closure of the Austin White Lime plant upended those plans, as the next closest supplier that had the needed production capability was in Mississippi.

+The land on which Austin White Lime operated is part of Robinson Ranch..
+On June 26, 2026, it was reported that Robinson Ranch had partnered with Endeavor Real Estate Group (best known as the developers of The Domain) to develop 1,200 acres of the 6,400 that make up Robinson Ranch.

+Current Status

 Although McNeil is unincorporated, it has a post office with the ZIP code of 78651.
 The ZIP code only includes the McNeil Post Office/Austin White Lime company store and no surrounding land.